-For instance, you may need to move in order to be closer to your new job or family.
+For instance, you may need to move to be closer to your new job or family.
 Perhaps you’re moving in with your boyfriend or girlfriend.

 In Michigan, you may be able to legally move out before the end of the lease, in the following situations.

-You are justified to break the lease if the landlord repeatedly violates your rights to privacy.
+You are justified to break the lease if the landlord repeatedly violates your privacy rights.
 The lease can also be broken if your Michigan landlord does any of the following: